hugoabernier/tahoeninja.blog/content/posts/spfx-compatibility-matrix/index.md

 ---

-> **NOTE**: This matrix can now be found in the [SharePoint Framework Developer documentation](https://docs.microsoft.com/sharepoint/dev/spfx/compatibility) where I hope that the community will continue to help me maintain it.
+> **NOTE**: This matrix can also be found in the [SharePoint Framework Developer documentation](https://aka.ms/spfx-matrix) where I hope that the community will continue to help me maintain it.

 ## Introduction